chuanqisun/iter/README.md

 ![Screenshot](./designs/screenshots/ui-dark-v1.png)

 - **🔒 Privacy first**
-  Credentials stored in your browser.
-All requests directly sent to API without no middleman server
+  Credentials are stored in your browser.
+All requests directly sent to API with no middleman.
+Absolutely no tracking.
 - **⏰ Fork-able history**
-  So you can explore different variantions of the prompt that share the same history
+  Explore different variantions of the prompt that share the same history.
 - **🔀 Parallel chat**
-  Streaming chat response from multiple submissions at the same time
+  Gain extra productivity by streaming chat response from multiple submissions at the same time
 - **⚡ API endpoint and model hot-swap**
   Switch between different APIs and models without losing any chat progress
-- **🌗 Adapts to OS/Browser default theme**
+- **🦉 Adapts to OS/Browser default theme**
-  Dark theme for night owls
+  Dark theme for happy night owls

 \*This project is still an early experiment.
 Please share product feedback vis GitHub Issues page.
 Thank you!